Top Hill Stations Near Dalhousie – Scenic Getaways & Travel Tips 2026

 Best route: Dalhousie → Kangra → Dharamkot (4.5-hour drive)

 If you crave adventure, Sach Pass will thrill you.
-The drive is not for the faint-hearted with steep cliffs, narrow roads and jaw-dropping mountain views all the way.
+The drive is not for the faint-hearted, as it involves steep cliffs, narrow roads and jaw-dropping mountain views all the way.
 But when you reach the top, you feel like you’re standing at the edge of the world!

 Visit Sach Pass hill stations

-I visited in summer when the snow was melting and waterfalls ran across the road.
-This is a sight I’ll never forget.
+Visit in summer when the snow is melting and waterfalls ran across the road.
+This is a sight you will never forget.

 Things to do: Road trip adventure, photography, visit Pangi Valley nearby